 10. San Diego, California

 Next up is sunny San Diego, at the southern limits of California.
-This city has a major international airport that won’t break your bank when flying in or out.
+This city has a major international airport that won’t break the bank when flying in or out.

 The airport of San Diego is the second busiest single-runway airport in the world.
 The approach to the airport is known to take travelers wonderfully close to the city, providing great views.